sayo-hs/heftia/README.md

 ### Performance

-Overall, the performance of this library is positioned roughly in the middle between the fast and slow libraries, and can be considered average.
+Overall, the performance of this library is positioned roughly in the middle between the fast (`effectful`, `eveff`, etc.) and slow (`polysemy`, `fused-effects`, etc.) libraries, and can be considered average.
 In all benchmarks, the speed is nearly equivalent to `freer-simple`, only slightly slower.

 For more details, please refer to [performance.md](https://github.com/sayo-hs/heftia/blob/v0.4.0/benchmark/performance.md).